dhutapratama/docs/authentication.md

 <a name="starter-kits"></a>
 ### Starter Kits

 Want to get started fast?
-Install a [Laravel application starter kit](/docs/{{version}}/starter-kits) in a fresh Laravel application.
+Install a [Lets application starter kit](/docs/{{version}}/starter-kits) in a fresh Lets application.
 After migrating your database, navigate your browser to `/register` or any other URL that is assigned to your application.
 The starter kits will take care of scaffolding your entire authentication system!

-**Even if you choose not to use a starter kit in your final Laravel application, installing the [Laravel Breeze](/docs/{{version}}/starter-kits#laravel-breeze) starter kit can be a wonderful opportunity to learn how to implement all of Laravel's authentication functionality in an actual Laravel project.** Since Laravel Breeze creates authentication controllers, routes, and views for you, you can examine the code within these files to learn how Laravel's authentication features may be implemented.
+**Even if you choose not to use a starter kit in your final Lets application, installing the [Lets Breeze](/docs/{{version}}/starter-kits#laravel-breeze) starter kit can be a wonderful opportunity to learn how to implement all of Lets's authentication functionality in an actual Lets project.** Since Lets Breeze creates authentication controllers, routes, and views for you, you can examine the code within these files to learn how Lets's authentication features may be implemented.

 <a name="introduction-database-considerations"></a>
 ### Database Considerations

-By default, Laravel includes an `App\Models\User` [Eloquent model](/docs/{{version}}/eloquent) in your `app/Models` directory.
+By default, Lets includes an `App\Models\User` [Eloquent model](/docs/{{version}}/eloquent) in your `app/Models` directory.
 This model may be used with the default Eloquent authentication driver.
-If your application is not using Eloquent, you may use the `database` authentication provider which uses the Laravel query builder.
+If your application is not using Eloquent, you may use the `database` authentication provider which uses the Lets query builder.

 When building the database schema for the `App\Models\User` model, make sure the password column is at least 60 characters in length.
-Of course, the `users` table migration that is included in new Laravel applications already creates a column that exceeds this length.
+Of course, the `users` table migration that is included in new Lets applications already creates a column that exceeds this length.

 Also, you should verify that your `users` (or equivalent) table contains a nullable, string `remember_token` column of 100 characters.
 This column will be used to store a token for users that select the "remember me" option when logging into your application.
-Again, the default `users` table migration that is included in new Laravel applications already contains this column.
+Again, the default `users` table migration that is included in new Lets applications already contains this column.

 <a name="ecosystem-overview"></a>
 ### Ecosystem Overview

-Laravel offers several packages related to authentication.
-Before continuing, we'll review the general authentication ecosystem in Laravel and discuss each package's intended purpose.
+Lets offers several packages related to authentication.
+Before continuing, we'll review the general authentication ecosystem in Lets and discuss each package's intended purpose.

 First, consider how authentication works.
 When using a web browser, a user will provide their username and password via a login form.
 If these credentials are correct, the application will store information about the authenticated user in the user's [session](/docs/{{version}}/session).
 A cookie issued to the browser contains the session ID so that subsequent requests to the application can associate the user with the correct session.
 After the session cookie is received, the application will retrieve the session data based on the session ID, note that the authentication information has been stored in the session, and will consider the user as "authenticated".

 When a remote service needs to authenticate to access an API, cookies are not typically used for authentication because there is no web browser.
 Instead, the remote service sends an API token to the API on each request.
 The application may validate the incoming token against a table of valid API tokens and "authenticate" the request as being performed by the user associated with that API token.

 <a name="laravels-built-in-browser-authentication-services"></a>
-#### Laravel's Built-in Browser Authentication Services
+#### Lets's Built-in Browser Authentication Services

-Laravel includes built-in authentication and session services which are typically accessed via the `Auth` and `Session` facades.
+Lets includes built-in authentication and session services which are typically accessed via the `Auth` and `Session` facades.
 These features provide cookie-based authentication for requests that are initiated from web browsers.
 They provide methods that allow you to verify a user's credentials and authenticate the user.
 In addition, these services will automatically store the proper authentication data in the user's session and issue the user's session cookie.
 A discussion of how to use these services is contained within this documentation.

 **Application Starter Kits**

 As discussed in this documentation, you can interact with these authentication services manually to build your application's own authentication layer.
 However, to help you get started more quickly, we have released [free packages](/docs/{{version}}/starter-kits) that provide robust, modern scaffolding of the entire authentication layer.
-These packages are [Laravel Breeze](/docs/{{version}}/starter-kits#laravel-breeze), [Laravel Jetstream](/docs/{{version}}/starter-kits#laravel-jetstream), and [Laravel Fortify](/docs/{{version}}/fortify).
+These packages are [Lets Breeze](/docs/{{version}}/starter-kits#laravel-breeze), [Lets Jetstream](/docs/{{version}}/starter-kits#laravel-jetstream), and [Lets Fortify](/docs/{{version}}/fortify).

-_Laravel Breeze_ is a simple, minimal implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
-Laravel Breeze's view layer is comprised of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](https://tailwindcss.com).
-To get started, check out the documentation on Laravel's [application starter kits](/docs/{{version}}/starter-kits).
+_Lets Breeze_ is a simple, minimal implementation of all of Lets's authentication features, including login, registration, password reset, email verification, and password confirmation.
+Lets Breeze's view layer is comprised of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](https://tailwindcss.com).
+To get started, check out the documentation on Lets's [application starter kits](/docs/{{version}}/starter-kits).

-_Laravel Fortify_ is a headless authentication backend for Laravel that implements many of the features found in this documentation, including cookie-based authentication as well as other features such as two-factor authentication and email verification.
-Fortify provides the authentication backend for Laravel Jetstream or may be used independently in combination with [Laravel Sanctum](/docs/{{version}}/sanctum) to provide authentication for an SPA that needs to authenticate with Laravel.
+_Lets Fortify_ is a headless authentication backend for Lets that implements many of the features found in this documentation, including cookie-based authentication as well as other features such as two-factor authentication and email verification.
+Fortify provides the authentication backend for Lets Jetstream or may be used independently in combination with [Lets Sanctum](/docs/{{version}}/sanctum) to provide authentication for an SPA that needs to authenticate with Lets.

-_[Laravel Jetstream](https://jetstream.laravel.com)_ is a robust application starter kit that consumes and exposes Laravel Fortify's authentication services with a beautiful, modern UI powered by [Tailwind CSS](https://tailwindcss.com), [Livewire](https://laravel-livewire.com), and / or [Inertia](https://inertiajs.com).
-Laravel Jetstream includes optional support for two-factor authentication, team support, browser session management, profile management, and built-in integration with [Laravel Sanctum](/docs/{{version}}/sanctum) to offer API token authentication.
-Laravel's API authentication offerings are discussed below.
+_[Lets Jetstream](https://jetstream.laravel.com)_ is a robust application starter kit that consumes and exposes Lets Fortify's authentication services with a beautiful, modern UI powered by [Tailwind CSS](https://tailwindcss.com), [Livewire](https://laravel-livewire.com), and / or [Inertia](https://inertiajs.com).
+Lets Jetstream includes optional support for two-factor authentication, team support, browser session management, profile management, and built-in integration with [Lets Sanctum](/docs/{{version}}/sanctum) to offer API token authentication.
+Lets's API authentication offerings are discussed below.

 <a name="laravels-api-authentication-services"></a>
-#### Laravel's API Authentication Services
+#### Lets's API Authentication Services

-Laravel provides two optional packages to assist you in managing API tokens and authenticating requests made with API tokens: [Passport](/docs/{{version}}/passport) and [Sanctum](/docs/{{version}}/sanctum).
-Please note that these libraries and Laravel's built-in cookie based authentication libraries are not mutually exclusive.
+Lets provides two optional packages to assist you in managing API tokens and authenticating requests made with API tokens: [Passport](/docs/{{version}}/passport) and [Sanctum](/docs/{{version}}/sanctum).
+Please note that these libraries and Lets's built-in cookie based authentication libraries are not mutually exclusive.
 These libraries primarily focus on API token authentication while the built-in authentication services focus on cookie based browser authentication.
-Many applications will use both Laravel's built-in cookie based authentication services and one of Laravel's API authentication packages.
+Many applications will use both Lets's built-in cookie based authentication services and one of Lets's API authentication packages.

 **Passport**